 recognized operating and maintenance practices in the industry.

-4.5 Preparation and Submittal of Budgets
+4.5 Reporting Requirements and Preparation and Submittal of Annual Operating Budgets

+BCCKOP shall provide CLIENT with copies of Facility operating reports and data as deemed necessary by CLIENT including, but not limited to runtime reports, maintenance reports, daily process reports, downtime reports, accident reports, and all reports required by safety and environmental laws and regulations.

-BCCKOP shall prepare and submit to CLIENT Facility Budgets in accordance with Schedule "B" of this Agreement.
+BCCKOP shall prepare and submit to CLIENT the Annual Operating Budget for CLIENT’s approval in accordance with Schedule "B" of this Agreement.

 4.6 Other Duties

-BCCKOP shall perform such other financial, technical, and administrative duties as reasonably required for the operation of the Facility.
+BCCKOP shall perform, as requested and/or authorized by CLIENT, such other financial, technical, and administrative duties as reasonably required for the operation of the Facility.
 BCCKOP shall provide for such services either directly or through contract services.

 BCCKOP shall review and respond in a timely fashion to all requests made by CLIENT relating to the Facility.